awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 #### 6\.
 Monitor your replica<a name="AuroraMySQL.Replication.MySQL.Monitor"></a>

  When you set up MySQL replication with an Aurora MySQL DB cluster, you must monitor failover events for the Aurora MySQL DB cluster when it is the replica target\.
 If a failover occurs, then the DB cluster that is your replica target might be recreated on a new host with a different network address\.
-For information on how to monitor failover events, see [Using Amazon RDS event notification](USER_Events.md)\.
+For information on how to monitor failover events, see [Working with Amazon RDS event notification](USER_Events.md)\.

  You can also monitor how far the replica target is behind the replication source by connecting to the replica target and running the `SHOW SLAVE STATUS` \(Aurora MySQL version 1 and 2\) or `SHOW REPLICA STATUS` \(Aurora MySQL version 3\) command\.
 In the command output, the `Seconds Behind Master` field tells you how far the replica target is behind the source\.